vanschwm/it3038c-scripts/Final_project/README.md

-# Final Project - Compare the SHA-256 Hash of two files.
+# Final Project - Compare the SHA-256 Hash of Two Files

 ##   Description of how this PowerShell Script works